mattbrc/rloop/README.md

 | `branch_per_experiment` | `false` | Isolate each experiment on its own branch |
 | `branch_prefix` | `"experiment"` | Branch naming (e.g. `experiment/1`) |

+All fields are optional — defaults apply when omitted or null.
+Config is re-read each iteration, so you can change settings mid-loop.

 ## Optimization categories

-These are the categories the research agent uses to classify optimization approaches.
+The research agent classifies each optimization into a category.
 Use `allowed_categories` in config to restrict which ones the agent explores.
+These are not exhaustive — the agent can define its own if none fit.

 **Performance**
 - **caching** — memoization, precomputation, lookup tables